 Strong mother-daughter bond helps Daisy and Buttercup through a difficult recovery

-“Please can you just take them?” was the plea from Daisy and Buttercup’s owner when our welfare advisor visited their home last year.
+“Please can you just take them?” was the plea from Daisy and Buttercup’s owner when our welfare adviser visited their home last year.
 Behavioural problems had prevented their owner from getting near the feet of the mother-daughter pair, and their hooves had become painfully overgrown.

 High stress levels can cause disastrous health consequences for donkeys, so we were worried for the future of the pair, especially as their owner had considered having Daisy put to sleep.